 }

-The blade file has also included style.css
+The blade file has also included a stylesheet style.css

-file.
+.
 Create style.css

-inside the public folder.
+folder.
 This CSS will have the below code.

 css/style.css